Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 ## Step 2: Establish Iteration Goal by Selecting Drivers:
 This is the first iteration of the design of a USChat system, so the iteration goal is to establish the initial design of the system.
-Where we will establish the overall system structure that the basis of the project is built upon.
+Here we will establish the overall system structure that the basis of the project is built upon.
 This iteration will be driven by general architectural concerns, and there will be a focus on all the drivers that may further influence the general structure of the system.
 In particular, we will focus on items within:
 - QA-1: Scalability
 - QA-3: Security
 - QA-4: Performance